Approximation algorithms for the normalizing constant of Gibbs distributions: Introduction

-\end{defn} Here $\epsilon \geq 0$ controls the relative error between the approximation and the true answer.
-The $3/4$ on the right hand side can be made arbitrarily close to 1 by repeating the algorithm and taking the median of the resulting output.
+Here $\varepsilon\geq0$ controls the relative error between the approximation and the true answer.
+The $3/4$ on the right-hand side can be made arbitrarily close to 1 by repeating the algorithm and taking the median of the resulting output.